Four Sunken Treasures Just Waiting to be Found

 Finding an unexpected windfall is often a popular fantasy.
 Who doesn’t want to stumble across a billion pounds?
 However, the costs of mounting an expedition and recovering salvage are huge – and tracing the original owner can be very challenging indeed.

 It’s time to be realistic.
 Recovering vast sums of treasure to repay your debts is a possibility but still unlikely.
-Instead, you could repay your creditors within 24 hours with a debt consolidation loan.
+Instead, you could repay your creditors with a debt consolidation loan.

 This just leaves you making one affordable payment each month – so it’s a lot less stressful then hunting for sunken riches.